MicrosoftEdge/WebView2Feedback/specs/LaunchingRegisteredProtocols.md

       [in] ICoreWebView2LaunchingExternalProtocolEventArgs* args);
 }

-/// Receives `LaunchingExternalProtocol` events for non-main frame.
-[uuid(a898c12c-f949-474c-913b-428770cfc177), object, pointer_default(unique)]
-interface ICoreWebView2FrameLaunchingExternalProtocolEventHandler: IUnknown {
-  /// Provides the event args for the corresponding event.
-  HRESULT Invoke(
-      [in] ICoreWebView2Frame* sender,
-      [in] ICoreWebView2LaunchingExternalProtocolEventArgs* args);
-}

 /// Event args for `LaunchingExternalProtocol` event.
 [uuid(fc43b557-9713-4a67-af8d-a76ef3a206e8), object, pointer_default(unique)]
 interface ICoreWebView2LaunchingExternalProtocolEventArgs: IUnknown {
-  /// The uri of the requested protocol.
+  /// The URI of the requested external protocol.

   [propget] HRESULT Uri([out, retval] LPWSTR* uri);

+  /// The URI initiating the external protocol launch.
+  /// The URI may be empty.

+  [propget] HRESULT InitiatingUri([out, retval] LPWSTR* uri);

-  /// The host may set this flag to cancel the protocol launch.
+  /// The host may set this flag to cancel the external protocol launch.
 If set to
-  /// `TRUE`, the protocol will not be launched.
-If cancelled, the
+  /// `TRUE`, the external protocol will not be launched, and the default
   /// dialog is not displayed regardless of the `Handled` property.

   [propget] HRESULT Cancel([out, retval] BOOL* cancel);